imilosk/relatively-general-dotnet/README.md

 ## 🌐 Live Site

-The site is available at: https://imilosk.github.io/relatively-general-dotnet/
+The site is available at: https://relativelygeneral.net/

 ## 📖 About

-This repository hosts a static website that aggregates and displays .NET-related blog posts from various sources including:
+This repository hosts a static website that aggregates and displays .NET-related blog posts from various sources, including:

 - Microsoft DevBlogs
 - Popular .NET community blogs